INREBIC® (fedratinib) logo

 Not an actual patient.

-Serious side effects of INREBIC
+Other serious side effects of INREBIC

-INREBIC can cause serious side effects, including:
+INREBIC may cause other serious side effects, including:

 Low blood cell counts

-INREBIC may cause low red blood cell counts (anemia) and low platelet counts (thrombocytopenia) in some people.
+INREBIC may cause new or worsening low red blood cell counts (anemia) and low platelet counts (thrombocytopenia) in some people.
 You may need a blood transfusion if your blood counts drop too low.
 Your healthcare provider will do blood tests to check your blood counts before you start and during treatment with INREBIC.
 Tell your healthcare provider if you develop any bleeding or bruising during treatment with INREBIC.

 Liver problems

+INREBIC may cause increased liver enzymes.
 Your healthcare provider will do blood tests to check your liver function before starting and during treatment with INREBIC.

 Amylase and lipase increases

-You may have changes in your blood amylase or lipase levels that may indicate a problem with your pancreas.
+You may have increases in your blood amylase or lipase levels that may indicate a problem with your pancreas.
 Your healthcare provider will do blood tests to check your amylase or lipase levels before starting and during treatment with INREBIC.

+An increased risk of major cardiac events has happened in people, especially those who have cardiovascular risk factors and who are current or past smokers, while taking another Janus Kinase (JAK)-inhibitor to treat rheumatoid arthritis.
 Get emergency medical help right away if you have any symptoms of a heart attack or stroke while taking INREBIC, including:

 • discomfort in the center of your chest that lasts for more than a few minutes, or that goes away and comes back